OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls for development-time protection:**
 * See General controls
-* DATAPROTECT.
+* DEVDATAPROTECT.
 Protect (train/test) data, source code, configuration & parameters
   * Encryption of data at rest
     Links to standards:
     * 27002 control 5.33 Protection of records.
 Gap: complete coverage, with the particularities